 - Guidance around messaging for men who have sex with men and other communities at risk of being infected with mpox, as well as for health care providers.

 - Training and capacity building for health care providers and community health workers, especially those that provide services to men who have sex with men and other communities at risk of being infected with mpox.
 Those service providers include drop-in centers and outreach venues.
+Click here to download the mpox training user guide.

 - Adaptation of the multicountry online app called QuickRes, which uses the Online Reservation and Case Management App software, for enhanced communication and reporting on mpox.